urupaud/k3s-fiverr/README.md

 You can access airflow web by using endpoint of svc name "airflow-web"

 You can access airflow flower by using the endpoint of svc "airflow-flower"

+# Deploy Dask with workers and Flask API

+Please refer dask and flask directories for information.